Below UPDATED April 11th, 2023Read as much or as little of this as you want

 In Conclusion (Finally...)

-While I would never lay claim to being an expert, I think it would be fair to say I'm pretty well-informed.
+While I would never lay claim to being an expert, I think it would be fair to say I'm reasonably well-informed.
 I do my level best to not represent I know more than I do.
 If I don't know an answer to something but feel I can get an accurate one, I'll tell you.

 I sometimes inadvertently post misinformation, when found, I change it.
 I'm learning all the time too.
 I do a lot of this web work at crazy hours when I'm so tired I can barely see.
 Mistakes will be made and I reserve the right to correct them be it info and/or pricing.
 If you question the accuracy of something, please ask, if I've posted something incorrectly, I want to fix it.

 If you have any suggestions or comments, and certainly if you find anything unsatisfactory, please let me know immediately so I have an opportunity to correct it.
-Please check the Contacts, FAQ's, and Shipping & Returns for more details, I will be adding to and changing them periodically.
+Please check the Contacts, FAQ's, and Shipping & Returns for more details, I will be adding to and/or changing them periodically.

 Absolutely the best way to reach me is E-MAIL or TEXT, I usually respond to this in hours, if not minutes.
 Absolutely the worst way to reach me is phone, due to my job it can take a long time for me to call back.
+If I am not responding to your e-mail, it's likely my antivirus quarantined it as suspicious and I will not take the chance to reply.
+If you tried to reach me multiple times, without a response, then, please call me.

 Wow.
 Congratulations.
 You made it to the end.
 I'm impressed.
 You should get a prize...just kidding, remember way back at the beginning I told you didn't have to read any of it.